Max46656/EverythingInGreasyFork/省力/GoogleSearchRsltLangLoc/README.md

 * Adds a menu command to select your preferred language from a list of supported options.
 * Automatically updates Google Search Result with your selected language if enabled.
 * Removes outdated language parameters when switching languages to updates Google Search Result.
-* Multi-language menu support (English, 繁體中文, 日本語, 한국어, Français, Español, Deutsch, and more).
+* Multi-language menu support (繁體中文, українська мова, English, 日本語, 한국어, Français, Español, Deutsch, and more).

 ## Installation

 1. Install the [Tampermonkey](https://www.tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/) browser extension.
-2. Install the [Google Search Default Language Selector](https://greasyfork.org/zh-TW/scripts/XXXXXX-language-manager) user script.
+2. Install the [Google Search Result Language Localization](https://greasyfork.org/zh-TW/scripts/XXXXXX-language-manager) user script.
 3. Visit [Google Search](https://www.google.com) and use the script’s menu commands to configure your language settings!

 ## Usage